geneva-lake/elesh/README.md

-elesh is simple mobile backend application inspirated by Parse.com.
+elesh is simple written in golang mobile backend application inspirated by Parse.com.